Jingxuan97/joss-submission/paper.md

 In particular, nemesispy would be beneficial to phase curve retrievals [@yang_testing_2023], where each individual simulated data is relatively time consuming.

 nemesispy contains a number of general purporse routines for atmospheric modelling and spectral simulations.
-The modular nature of the package means that subroutines can be easily called on its own.
+The modular nature of the package means that subroutines can be easily called on their own.
 Currently, nemesispy has an easy-to-use API for simulating emission spectra and phase curves of hot Jupiters from arbitary input atmospheric models, and we plan to create interface for transmission spectra in our next phase of code development. nemesispy has already been used in a scientific publication [@yang_testing_2023], and is actively being used in exoplanetary data analysis projects.
 The combination of well-tested core radiative transfer routines, accelerated computational speed and packaged modular desisgn will enable exciting avenues of new research, especially with the influx of JWST data for exoplanets.